law-findings-of-fact-and-conclusions-of-law | effect of failure to file | treatment of filed findings by court of appeals

 trial court's findings are reviewable for legal and factual sufficiency of the evidence by the same

-297 (Tex.
+295, 297 (Tex.
 1994).
-If an appellant attacks the legal sufficiency of an adverse finding on an issue on which he did
+If an appellant attacks the legal sufficiency of an adverse finding on an issue on which

-not have the burden of proof, the appellant must demonstrate on appeal there is no evidence to support the
+he did not have the burden of proof, the appellant must demonstrate on appeal there is no evidence to support

+Dist.]
 2001, pet. denied).
-When reviewing the legal sufficiency of the evidence, we review the evidence in the light most
+When reviewing the legal sufficiency of the evidence, we review the evidence in the

-disregard contrary evidence unless a reasonable factfinder could not.
+finder could and disregard contrary evidence unless a reasonable factfinder could not.
 Id. at 827.
-The evidence is legally
+The

 We review the trial court's